-Required Equipment
+Required gear.

-Bike
+Mountain Bike

-Suspension: We recommend front-suspension only for a new rider, as it will keep the cost down.
+- Suspension: We recommend front-suspension only for a new rider, as it will keep the cost down.

-Brakes: Disc brakes are strongly suggested.
-If the rider has an older bike it may still have caliper brakes and they don't offer the braking power or responsiveness.
+- Brakes: Disc brakes are strongly suggested.
+Older caliper brakes don't offer the same braking power or responsiveness.

 Helmet